BijeshShrestha/ML_GroupProject/PDInstTrainHPC.md

 Please keep the test folder and the train folder.
 Erase the other files.

-# Train Model on Turing
+# Train Model on HPC

 ## main.py setup